tetris245/ULTRAbc/README.md

 Changes for future version

 * Optimised the mapz command + included info about the found keys if it concerns the user of the command
+* Used official icons for Mixed lobby and access to Extensions settings